MyKo101/Thesis/thesis.knit.md

 ### Performance Measures

 The measures we will take as performance measures as the Bias, the Empirical Standard Error as the Coverage at time, $t$, along with relevant standard errors and confidence intervals as per current recommendations [@morris_using_2019].
 These measures can be seen in table \@ref(tab:PM-DGM-time).
+For these estimates at each time point, Method and Model, the top and bottom 5% of all simulation estimates will be omitted, leaving $N=90$ to avoid biasing the results from singly large random effects.

 \begin{table}